delabassee/odl2021-lab/step/switch-expression.md

 This 10-minute lab will introduce you to the **Switch Expression** feature, a standard and permanent feature since Java 14.

-The **Switch Expression** augments the traditional Switch Statement to address some of its irregularities and annoyances including the well known 'fall through' problem, the support for multiple constants per case, the ability to enforce exhaustiveness, an improved scoping, etc.
+The **Switch Expression** augments the traditional Switch Statement to address some of its irregularities and annoyances including the well known 'fall through' problem, the support for multiple constants per case, the ability to detect exhaustiveness without a default label, an improved scoping, etc.

 ## Switch Expressions in more details